Profiles of Smith, Costello & Crawford

-A founding member of the firm, Jim has practiced law since 1981.
+A founding member of the firm, Jim has practiced law for over three decades.
 His career in public service began in the Massachusetts Legislature where he served four terms.
 Later he served as the Executive Director of the Massachusetts Bay Transportation Authority (MBTA) Advisory Board.
 After which Governor Michael Dukakis appointed Jim to the MBTA Board of Directors where he served for eight years.
-Among Jim’s legislative accomplishments are the state’s open meeting law as well as its public records law.
+Among Jim’s legislative accomplishments is the state’s open meeting law as well as its public records law.
 During his tenure at the MBTA Advisory Board, Jim made national news by holding the T to its agreed upon budget and forcing a one day shutdown of the system that led directly to strong management controls at the MBTA.
-During his tenure on the MBTA Board, the T undertook its largest expansion in the organizations history, the extension of the Orange, Red and Silver Lines as well as significant expansion of commuter rail.
+During his tenure on the MBTA Board, the T undertook the largest expansion in its history.

-David A. Tibbetts is of counsel to the law firm of Smith & Ruddock., focusing
+David A. Tibbetts is of counsel to the law firm of Smith, Costello & Crawford, focusing

 on economic development and government relations.
 He joined the firm in February

 1999, after serving as Massachusetts Secretary of Economic Affairs and Director

 of Economic Development under Governors William F. Weld and Argeo Paul Cellucci.

 Clients Contact Home